 - Other actions that control or frighten you.

-What to do if you are being stalked...
+What you should do if you are being stalked

 If you are in IMMEDIATE DANGER, call 911

-Contact SHARPP.
-SHARPP is the campus crisis center.
+Contact us at SHARPP.
 We can assist in helping you devise a personal safety plan, provide you with information about local laws and University policies, and provide support and advocacy.

 Develop a SAFETY PLAN.
 Include things like changing your routine, arranging a place to stay, and having a friend go places with you.
 Also, decide in advance what to do if the stalker shows up at your apartment/residence hall, classroom, work, or somewhere else.
 Let your friends know how they can help you.

 Don’t COMMUNICATE with the stalker or respond to their attempts to contact you.
 Communicating with them will only encourage them to continue.

 Tell FAMILY, FRIENDS, and OTHERS YOU TRUST about the stalking and seek their support.